Sorbus randaiensis

-Sorbus randaiensis is a deciduous tree of family Rosaceae.
-It is an endemic species in Taiwan and can be found in the mountain areas of middle Taiwan, with altitude 1,800m to 3,200m, mostly spotted in the forest of Xueshan, Hehuan Mountain, Mount Xiluan, and Nenggao Mountain.
+Sorbus randaiensis is a species of deciduous tree in the family Rosaceae.
+It is endemic to the mountain areas of central Taiwan, with altitude 1,800m to 3,200m, mostly spotted in the forest of Xueshan, Hehuan Mountain, Mount Xiluan, and Nenggao Mountain.
 It is a tree 3–8 m tall with white flowers and reddish fruit.

 Naming

 It was first described as Pyrus aucuparia var. randaiensis by Bunzō Hayata in 1911, then placed in Sorbus by Gen'ichi Koidzumi in 1913.

 Its species epithet randaiensis implies that the first type specimen was collected at Mount Xiluan.

 Description

 Deciduous trees with obvious lenticel on the branches.

 Leaf

 Alternate, odd number pinnate leaves, with leaflets 15–21.
 Leaflets without petiole, shaped from long oval to lanceolate, 3–4 cm in length, 8–12 cm in width.
 The front end tapered, and the basal part skew, circled or obtuse.
 Margin jagged.
 Petiole with groove, and with short furs when young.